wswebcreation/perfecto-webinar-protractor/README.md

 The master branch will hold the default setup

-This branch will hold the same setup as the master branch, but only with:
+This branch will hold the same setup as the master and the page-objects branch, but all code is now in TypeScript

-- tasks and page objects.
-To make it more clear the page objects are documented
-- a custom reporter
-- image comparison demo

 ## Checking your environment
 Before cloning and installing the project make sure you have NodeJS installed on your machine.
 This needs to be at least version `6.9.x`.